visrealm/pico9918/README.md

  * https://www.aliexpress.com/item/1005007066733934.html

 I could reduce the VGA bit depth to 9-bit or 10-bit to allow the use of a genuine Raspberry Pi Pico board, but given the longer-term plan is to use the RP2040 directly, I've decided to go this way for the prototype.

+## Firmware

+If you're not interested in building the firmware yourself, you'll find the latest firmware in the [Releases](https://github.com/visrealm/pico9918/releases).

+To install, just hold the 'Mode' buton while plugging the Pico into a PC, then drag the pico9918.uf2 file on to the new USB drive which should have the volume label RPI-RP2.
+The Pico will restart (and disconnect) automatically.

 ## Development environment